 This novel combination offers a more efficient comparison of multiple pieces of information that provide insights into how the fertility transition varies across countries and geographic regions.
 Our approach provides a useful tool to analyse different interrelated aspects of fertility decline, giving hints into its causes and long-term sustainability.

 To illustrate the benefits of this approach we offer step-by-step descriptions of the process involved in producing a composite fertility lattice plot through key examples.
 We provide a comparison of West and East Germany, followed by a comparison of Norway and the USA.
-In these examples we provide practical suggestions on how to interpret and decode the information contained in CFLPs, before concluding with a plot comparing 45 countries which we suggest is best printed out as a large-scale (e.g. A2-sized) colour poster.
-To this end we make a high-resolution version of the visualizations available online, along with the R code used to produce them, additional figures for selected clusters of countries by geographical region and an interactive online app which can be used to explore additional features of the data.
+In these examples we provide practical suggestions on how to interpret and decode the information contained in CFLPs, before concluding with a plot comparing 45 countries.
+Within this paper the final figure is split into three subfigures, but we also include a version of it as a single figure, which we suggest is best printed out as a large-scale (e.g. A2-sized) colour poster.
+We also include the R code used to produce them, additional figures for selected clusters of countries by geographical region and an interactive online app which can be used to explore additional features of the data.

 Methods